 Located adjacent to Mass General, the Shriners Hospital for Children offers a unique opportunity to learn anesthesia care for children with acute burn injuries, chronic burn care, reconstructive plastics and airway surgery.
 Fellows spend one month focused on the perioperative and anesthetic management of children afflicted with complex burns such as thermal, electrical or chemical injuries.

-Children's Hospital of Philadelphia - two months
+Boston Children’s Hospital - two months

 Selection to the fellowship is highly competitive and only completed applications are reviewed.

 The Mass General Pediatric Anesthesia Fellowship participates in the Electronic Residency Application Services (ERAS).
 Applicants must file their application in ERAS.
 Please submit the following documents electronically: